Ring of Gullion: Management

 The Ring of Gullion is managed by Ring of Gullion Partnership.
 There is one paid staff member who implements the Management Plan 2010–2016 and four who implement the Landscape Conservation Action Plan.
 Staff are administered by Newry, Mourne and Down District Council (NMDDC).
 This management is funded through NIEA, NMDDC and the Heritage Lottery Fund.
 There are also several other smaller project funders.

 Transport

 The M1 / A1 motorway passes through the east of the area with a number of exits between (and at) Newry and Dundalk providing access to the area.

-Rail transport may also be used to reach the area with both NI Railways and Iarnród Éireann serving Newry and Dundalk respectively and the Enterprise calling at both Dundalk railway station and Newry railway station.
+Rail transport may also be used to reach the area with both NI Railways and Iarnród Éireann serving Newry and Dundalk respectively and the Enterprise calling at both Dundalk Clarke railway station and Newry railway station.